Lowering the scale of Pati-Salam breaking through seesaw mixing: Fermion mixing

 \section{Fermion mixing}

-From the results of \cref{sec:exoticPS1} only a few PS multiplets lead to mass mixing in the charged-lepton and/or down-quark sectors in the desired way. \Cref{table15} summarises viable multiplets from the ones considered and indicates in which sector mixing will occur .
-Charged-lepton mixing exclusively will occur with the addition of $SU(2)_{L/R}$ triplets or bidoublets, in the down-sector exclusively with the addition of $SU(4)$ sextets\footnote{With the caveat that the additional baryon number violating Yukawa interactions do not lead to proton and neutron decay rates larger than the experimental bounds.} and will occur in both sectors either through a combination of the aforementioned multiplets or with the addition of $SU(4)$ decouplets.
+From the results of \cref{sec:exoticPS1} only a few PS multiplets lead to mass mixing in the charged-lepton and/or down-quark sectors in the desired way. \Cref{table15} summarises viable multiplets from the ones considered and indicates in which sector mixing will occur.
+Charged-lepton mixing exclusively will occur with the addition of $SU(2)_{L/R}$ triplets or bidoublets and in the down-sector exclusively with the addition of $SU(4)$ sextets\footnote{With the caveat that the additional baryon number violating Yukawa interactions do not lead to proton and neutron decay rates larger than the experimental bounds.}.
+Mixing will occur in both sectors either through a combination of the aforementioned multiplets or (minimally) with\footnote{Note that in this case the mass mixing between $d-D$ and $e-E$ will be `coupled' and the mass mixing matrices only differ by group theoretic factors.} the addition of a pair of $SU(4)$ decuplets or with a pair of $SU(4)\otimes SU(2)_{L/R}$ bi-fundamental fermions, though only the former can generate a viable SM fermion mas spectrum.

 We analyse, where possible, the conditions necessary on the parameters of the Lagrangian which lead to the desired effects of decreasing the experimentally allowed PS breaking scale through helicity suppression and generating a viable fermion mass spectrum through mixing for all SM-like particles.
 We will separately consider the validity of charged-lepton mixing and down-quark mixing and finally comment on the more general scenarios where mixing occurs for both fermion types.